How to Write-off Your Travel Expenses

 Making sure our travel has a 'business purpose' is critical and a perfect opportunity for business owners for a great tax write-off.

-A write-off for your travel expenses is one of the most underutilized tax deductions by small business owners today!
+Travel is a perfect opportunity to mix business and pleasure.
+Yet, writing-off travel expenses is one of the most underutilized tax deductions by small business owners today!

 Travel Deduction Rules